edgedb/edgedb/docs/cli/edgedb_connopts.rst

     ``admin`` parameters.

 :cli:synopsis:`--admin`
-    Connect to a password-less Unix socket (specified by the ``unix_path`` with superuser privileges by default.
+    Connect to a password-less Unix socket (specified by the ``unix-path``) with superuser privileges by default.

 :cli:synopsis:`-u <username>, --user=<username>`
     Connect to the database as the user :cli:synopsis:`<username>`.